Witham Navigable Drains: Water quality

 The Environment Agency measure the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.
 The Witham Navigable Drains are designated as "artificial", which means that the channels have been created by human activity.

 The water quality of the Witham Navigable Drains was as follows in 2019.

 The water quality in the river has deteriorated since 2014, when it was rated good for ecological status.
 In 2015 it was rated moderate and is now rated bad.
 The main reason for this is that the drains are artificial, with the land drainage functions and flow having a detrimental effect on fish populations.
-Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.